MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/get-started-azureps.md

 New-AzureRmStorageAccount @parameters
 ```

-## Associate a Storage Account in your session
+## Associate a storage account in your session

+To ensure that any storage commands are targeting the proper storage account, you need to set the
+current storage account in your session context.
+The following commands show how to set the current
+storage account:

 ```powershell
 Set-AzureRmCurrentStorageAccount -ResourceGroupName "mysouthcentralusrg" -StorageAccountName "mysouthcentstorage"